 Vanilla ice cream on top of chocolate cake

 Next, heat up the dairy mixture, which consists of half and half and heavy cream.
 Once that mixture is hot, slowly whisk it into the egg yolk mixture to temper the yolks, or in other words make everything in the mixture the same temperature.
-If not careful here, you could end up with scrambled eggs and a soupy mixture, which, due to the watery leftover egg yolk, will freeze with a harder texture.
+If you're not careful here, you could end up with scrambled eggs and a soupy mixture, which, due to the watery leftover egg yolk, will freeze with a harder texture.

-You'll then put the base into your ice cream churn, or motorized machine if you have one, then churn/spin and freeze the base as quickly as possible.
+You'll then put the base into your ice cream machine, then churn and freeze the base as quickly as possible.
 The quicker you churn it, the faster it will freeze, the smaller your ice crystals will become and the more velvety your ice cream will be.

 When done, store your finished dessert in an airtight container with a snug lid to protect it from freezer burn.
 Place it in the freezer and enjoy it with extra toppings inside the house, out on the patio with friends, in the backyard at a family barbecue or however you choose.

 Feel free to add candy toppings, fresh fruit or homemade whipped cream to complete this frozen summer treat.
 We also love adding a scoop of vanilla ice cream to our easy chocolate cobbler.
 No matter how you decide to indulge, be sure to visit our recipe collection to see other ice cream recipes you can make at home.

 Hands On Time: 30 minutes